Skip to content

 Sharding Flags

-Both DPO and GRPO expose the same HSDP sharding flags:
+DPO and GRPO expose the following HSDP sharding flags (SFT auto-detects these based on the number of nodes):

 Flag Description Default